MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imsgserviceadmin-deletemsgservice.md

 The message service's entry point function is not called again after the service has been deleted.

-## Notes to Callers
+## Notes to callers

-To retrieve the **MAPIUID** structure for the message service to delete, retrieve the **PR_SERVICE_UID** ( [PidTagServiceUid](pidtagserviceuid-canonical-property.md)) property column from the message service's row in the message service table.
+To retrieve the **MAPIUID** structure for the message service to delete, retrieve the **PR_SERVICE_UID** ([PidTagServiceUid](pidtagserviceuid-canonical-property.md)) property column from the message service's row in the message service table.
 For more information, see the procedure outlined in the [IMsgServiceAdmin::CreateMsgService](imsgserviceadmin-createmsgservice.md) method.

 ## MFCMAPI Reference